muratk3n/thirdwave/en/tweets/2019/week50.md

 everything bcz on pro-corp, cartel politics they agree.

-The issues they went further right have certain characteristic - stuff that used to be non-flammatory, easy-to-agree-on, like guns, now is not.
+The issues they went further right have certain characteristic - stuff that used to be secondary, easy-to-agree-on issues, like guns, now is not.
 Reagan was pro-gun control (this is the guy who made money holding a gun and shooting people on screen for entertainment remember), but now no Rep will touch it.
 Or the issue have been mostly